While the Plettenberg Bay Wine Route is relatively young, industry has since expanded and the route currently boasts 9 producing boutique estates.

-The initial plantings were primarily the Sauvignon Blanc cultivar, processed as a still white it was the first in the country to undergo traditional bottle-fermentation to produce a sparkling champagne known as CC – Cap Classique in South Africa.
-Subsequently other cultivars, both white and red, have been introduced and thier wines (sparkling, white and reds) have enjoyed favourable receptions at presentations and reaped numerous awards.
+The initial plantings in Plettenberg Bay were primarily the Sauvignon Blanc.
+Chardonnay and Pinot Noir cultivars and the area has become known particularly as a Cap Classique (naturally bottle-fermented sparkling wine) region.
+Subsequently other cultivars, both white and red, have been introduced to expand operations.
+Sparkling, white and red wines have enjoyed favourable receptions at presentations and reaped numerous awards.

 |Location||The Crags, Plettenberg Bay, South Africa|

 |Dates||February – November|

 |Documents required||Enrolment form, curriculum vitae, letter of motivation, passport copy, proof of medical insurance|

 |Day of departure||Sunday|

 This estate planted its firs vines in 2009.
 The maiden vintage followed in 2012; the start of what has become a thriving boutique winemaking enterprise.
 The estate has grown from the original Sauvignon Blanc and Cap Classique production to the addition of 4 red varietals, Shiraz, Mourvedre, Grenache & Carignan, which are now used to include rose and red blends into the estate’s range.